 Finding the right words to comfort someone after the death of a friend or relative is no easy task.
-Whether you're trying to comfort someone close to you, or you need to hear some uplifting words yourself, the right words can help ease the grief.
+Whether you're trying to comfort someone close to you, or you need to hear some uplifting words of comfort for loss yourself, the right words can help ease the grief.

 Choosing the Right Comforting Words After a Death

 It's natural to say rest in peace when a person passes away, but sometimes it's difficult to know what to say to people who have just lost someone they care about, such as wanting to send a condolence message for the death of a father or mother.
 Words of encouragement after the loss of a loved one can often feel awkward or difficult, but there are options that will allow you to express yourself well and provide true comfort.
 People can express sympathy in different ways, so explore your options before you decide which way feels right to you.

 Poems for a Bereavement

 People have been expressing their feelings through poetry for thousands of years, and grieving through poetry can be one of the most touching ways to share your sentiments after someone has died.

-There are poems for every occasion of loss, including the death of a father or mother, as well as siblings or a grandparent.
+There are poems for every occasion of loss, including the death of a father or mother, as well as siblings or a grandmother or grandfather.
 Some of the most poignant poems focus on the loss of a child, one the most difficult deaths a family can endure.
 When a death happens at the beginning of the year, poems about grief in the New Year might help with healing.

 Comforting Bible Verses